-Using GPUs¶
+Using GPUs#

 PopPUNK can use GPU acceleration of sketching (only when using sequence reads), distance calculation, network construction and some aspects of visualisation.
 Installing and configuring the required packages necessitates some extra steps, outlined below.

-Installing GPU packages¶
+Installing GPU packages#

 conda create -n poppunk_gpu -c rapidsai -c nvidia -c conda-forge \

--c bioconda -c defaults rapids=0.17 python=3.8 cudatoolkit=11.0 \
+-c bioconda -c defaults rapids>=22.12 python=3.8 cudatoolkit=$CUDA_VERSION \

-pp-sketchlib>=1.6.2 poppunk>=2.3.0 networkx cupy numba
+pp-sketchlib>=2.0.1 poppunk>=2.6.0 networkx cupy numba

 conda activate poppunk_gpu

-conda install cmake pybind11 highfive Eigen armadillo openblas libgomp libgfortran-ng
+pybind11 highfive Eigen openblas libgomp libgfortran-ng poppunk>=2.6.0

 Note

-On OSX replace libgomp libgfortan-ng
+On OSX replace libgomp libgfortan-ng with llvm-openmp gfortran_impl_osx-64, and remove libgomp from environment.yml.

 Clone the sketchlib repository:

-git clone https://github.com/johnlees/pp-sketchlib.git
+git clone https://github.com/bacpop/pp-sketchlib.git

 cd pp-sketchlib

-GPU | Compute version |
+Compute version

-20xx series | 75 |
+20xx series

-30xx series | 86 |
+30xx series

 Then run: